tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 * If a female uses a dirty posture when defecating, she probably uses a dirty posture when urinating at the same toilet.
 (But the converse is not true.)

-Recall that each participant marked what posture they would most likely use in each of twelve scenarios and that the postures were grouped into clean and dirty postures.
+Recall that each participant marked what posture he or she would most likely use in each of twelve scenarios and that the postures were grouped into clean and dirty postures.
 Since we are able to narrow down the marginal reasons why a person would switch postures, the following plot is informative.